grezniczek/admin-insights/README.md

 ### **Record data and logs query links**

 Adds shortcuts link for to the _Record Actions_ menu on the _Record Home Page_ that open the _Database Query Tool_ in a new browser tab, automatically performing a query for the record in the _redcap_data_ or the appropriate logs table.
+It also adds a link to the _Logging_ page, preselecting the record.
+The links open in new tabs.
 ![Query links](images/QueryLinks.png)

 ### **Hidden Field Revealer**